thorimur/queueboard-core/Infra robustness ideas.md

   - switch to full paranoia mode: comparing the key data on all open PRs; *that* paranoia could suffice once a day or so (to only plug the remaining leaks) --- multi-layered approach
 - automatically re-download out of date PRs: that works reasonably well.
 Remaining improvements are tracked separately.

+- once "missing" PRs are downloaded successfully, remove them from the 'missing_prs.txt' file This step is currently, erm, missing --- and can stall future automatic updates of that file.

 - recover from time-outs or rate-limiting in re-downloading
    - avoid discarding up to two re-downloaded PRs if only one fails
    - avoid getting stuck in a loop of one PR blocking everything